 So when it comes to dealing with an alcoholic, the actions we have to take feel counterintuitive.
 For example, when a loved one calls you from jail asking for bail money, your love for them may drive you to give them the money.
 The idea of your loved one in jail terrifies and disappoints you.
 You want to help them get out.

 But the truth is, by bailing the alcoholic out of situations they’ve created for themselves, you pad the consequences of their drinking.
 Your help prevents them from experiencing the real effects of alcoholism.
 Preventing consequences isn’t how to help an alcoholic.

 It’s not easy to admit that your love, money, dedication, loyalty—you name it—can’t help an alcoholic loved one.
 It can be even harder to recognize that in the face of alcoholism, your best efforts just might not be enough.

 2. Empower yourself.

 Get equipped with the tools you need to protect yourself from someone’s alcoholism.

 Addiction is contagious.
 No, we don’t mean you’ll catch alcoholism, but the disease will absorb everything and everyone around it.
-Resentment, fear, anger, jealousy, denial, dishonesty, codependency—these are just a few of the hallmarks of alcoholism.
+Resentment, fear, anger, jealousy, denial, dishonesty, and codependency—are just a few of the hallmarks of alcoholism.
 And they can take you down too.

-Al-Anon Family Groups. the sister program to Alcoholics Anonymous, is a great resource for those affected by the disease of alcoholism.
+Al-Anon Family Group, a 12-Step program similar to Alcoholics Anonymous (AA), is a great resource for those affected by the disease of alcoholism.
 When you attend open meetings of Al-Anon (they’re free), not only will you see that you’re not alone but you’ll also learn helpful and effective tools for dealing with another person’s addiction.

 Check out these other useful and trustworthy resources: